The Wolf-Rayet binaries of the nitrogen sequence in the Large Magellanic Cloud: spectroscopy, orbital analysis, formation, and evolution: Discussion

 \subsection{Rotational velocities of the OB-type companions}

-When mass transfer in binaries occurs, companions not only accrete mass, but also angular momentum.
+When mass-transfer in binaries occurs, companions not only accrete mass, but also angular momentum.
 Mass accretors are expected to reach near-critical rotation \citep{Packet1981}.
-It is therefore expected that, if the OB companions of the WR binaries in our sample accreted mass in the past, they would exhibit large rotational velocities.
+It is therefore expected that, if the OB-companions of the WR binaries in our sample accreted mass in the past, they would exhibit large rotational velocities.

 In Fig.\,\ref{fig:vsinis}, we plot a normalized histogram of the projected rotational velocities measured for 26 OB-type companions in our study in bins of 50\,\kms.
-In cases in which only upper limits $v \sin i_{\rm up}$ could be derived, a flat contribution for all bins with $v < v \sin i_{\rm up}$ is assumed.
-Evidently, the distribution peaks around 150\,\kms and quickly drops beyond $200\,$\kms.
+In cases where only upper limits $v \sin i_{\rm up}$ could be derived, a flat contribution for all bins with $v < v \sin i_{\rm up}$ is assumed.
+Evidently, the distribution peaks around 150\,\kms, and quickly drops beyond $200\,$\kms.
 Similar results were recently obtained by \citet{Shara2017} and \citet{Vanbeveren2018} for several Galactic WR+O binaries.
-A single outlier, BAT99\,19, reaches the very large value of $550\,$\kms.
-While its edge-on geometry ($i\approx90^\circ$) favors a large $v \sin i$ value, inclination effects are expected to lead to an overall shift of ${\approx} 50\,$\kms~for the general distribution, leaving BAT99\,19 a clear outlier in terms of its rotational velocity.
+A single outlier - BAT99\,19 - reaches the very large value of $550\,$\kms.
+While its edge-on geometry ($i\approx90^\circ$) favours a large $v \sin i$ value, inclination effects are expected to lead to an overall shift of ${\approx} 50\,$\kms~for the general distribution, leaving BAT99\,19 a clear outlier in terms of its rotational velocity.

-Fig.\,\ref{fig:vsinis} also includes $v \sin i$ measurements for 216 apparently single O-type stars and 114 O-type primaries of spectroscopic binaries in the Tarantula region, adopted from \citet{Ramirez2013} and \citet{Ramirez2015}, respectively.
+Fig.\,\ref{fig:vsinis} also includes $v \sin i$ measurements for 216 apparently-single O-type stars and 114 O-type primaries of spectroscopic binaries in the Tarantula region, adopted from \citet{Ramirez2013} and \citet{Ramirez2015}, respectively.
 It is apparent that our sample, which is much smaller than the Tarantula samples, exhibits more rapid rotation on average than the Tarantula single-star distribution, and is comparable to the Tarantula binary distribution.
 This is compatible with the fact that many companions of WR stars in our sample accreted mass and hence angular momentum from their companions.
-However, it is also apparent that most companions in our sample are far from being critical rotators, where $v_\text{crit}$ is on the order of $600-700\,$\kms.
+However, it is also apparent that most companions in our sample are far from being critical rotators, with $v_\text{crit}$ being of the order of $600-700\,$\kms.